-'''

-exception rabbitpy.exceptions.AMQPChannelError

-'''

-The client attempted to work with a channel that had not been correctly opened.
-This most likely indicates a fault in the client layer.
+''' exception rabbitpy.exceptions.AMQPChannelError The client attempted to work with a channel that had not been correctly opened.
+This most likely indicates a fault in the client layer. exception rabbitpy.exceptions.AMQPCommandInvalid The client sent an invalid sequence of frames, attempting to perform an operation that was considered invalid by '''

-'''

-exception rabbitpy.exceptions.AMQPCommandInvalid

-'''
+''' the server.
+This usually implies a programming error in the client. exception rabbitpy.exceptions.AMQPConnectionForced '''